 - higher stage, grade, nodal involvement [54,64] and metastasis ;

 - increased tumour size and proximal tumour location ;

 - extent of surgical treatment and treatment modality [30,63,64];

 - treatment in academic centres ;

 - location of recurrence (urethral vs. non-urethral) .

 Some limitations have to be considered when interpreting these results as the number of patients included in most studies were low .

 Summary of evidence

-Prognostic factors for survival in primary urethral carcinoma are: age, race, tumour stage and grade, nodal stage, presence of distant metastasis, histological type, tumour size, tumour location, concomitant bladder cancer and type and modality of treatment.
+Prognostic factors for survival in primary urethral carcinoma are: age, gender, race, tumour stage and grade, nodal stage, presence of distant metastasis, histological type, tumour size, tumour location, concomitant bladder cancer and type and modality of treatment.

 In locally-advanced urothelial- and SCC of the urethra, treatment in academic centres improves OS.